EuanScottWatson/Waka-Stats/README.md

 ```
 This would track for C, C++ and C# too. <br>
 You can click on the interactive legend to show and hide lines. `Middle-Click` to show all the lines and `Right-Click` to hide them all. <br>
-Here is an example of my Year in Code for 2021-2022
+Here is an example of my Year in Code for 2021-2022, i.e. from when I was introduced to Waka-Time in August until the New Year:

 <img src="example.png" alt="drawing" width="800"/>